jphackworth/clj-vircurex/README.md

     #'clj-vircurex.core/*config*
     user=>

-### Using in another Clojure Application
+### Using in a Clojure Application

-Sorry, have not yet uploaded to clojars... will be doing so very soon!
+This library is available on Clojars: [https://clojars.org/clj-vircurex](https://clojars.org/clj-vircurex)

+If you're using Leiningen:

+- Add [clj-vircurex "0.0.1"] to project.clj as a dependency
+- In your source code, (:use [clj-vircurex.core])

 ## API